Emulation of large-scale qubit registers with a phase-space approach: Conclusion

 The Phase-Space Approximation, originally proposed to treat interacting fermionic systems, is formulated here directly on qubits and benchmarked on an Ising model.
 Based on a statistical sampling of independent mean-field evolutions, this technique has a low numerical cost, allowing simulations of qubit registers containing up to several thousand qubits.

-First, we provided a simple formulation of PSA on qubits, refocusing the attention on the density matrix, which is more adapted to the quantum computing community.
+First, we provided a simple formulation of PSA on qubits, refocusing the attention on the density matrix and the 1-qubit observables, which are more adapted to the quantum computing community.
 By equivalence, this also provides an alternate, and simple, formulation of the discrete truncated Wigner approximation.

 Then, we benchmarked the approach across a diverse set of physical problems encoded on qubits.
 To this aim, we considered the TFIM with various levels of locality and interaction strength.
 We simulated systems ranging from nearest-neighbor to all-to-all interactions, which are respectively relevant to condensed matter and nuclear physics.